EVA Air

 Since its founding in 1989 as an affiliate of shipping conglomerate Evergreen Group, EVA Air has expanded to include air cargo, airline catering, ground handling, and aviation engineering services.
 Its cargo arm, EVA Air Cargo, links with the Evergreen worldwide shipping network on sea and land.
-Its domestic and regional subsidiary, UNI Air, operates a medium and short-haul network to destinations in Taiwan, Macau and China with its main hub in Kaohsiung, Taiwan.
-As of January 2018, EVA Air is the 15th safest airline in the world, with no hull losses, accidents, or fatalities since its establishment.
+Its domestic and regional subsidiary, UNI Air, operates a medium and short-haul network to destinations within the island of Taiwan, Macau as well as mainland China with its main hub in Kaohsiung, Taiwan.

-EVA Air operates a mixed fleet of Airbus and Boeing aircraft, with Airbus A330, Airbus A321, Boeing 777, Boeing 787, and ATR 72 (operated by UNI Air) airliners primarily used on passenger routes, along with Boeing 777 freighter aircraft used on cargo routes.
-The airline was one of the first carriers to introduce the Premium Economy class (previously called Elite Class by EVA Air), which it debuted in 1991.
+EVA Air operates a mixed fleet of Airbus and Boeing aircraft, with Airbus A330, Airbus A321, Boeing 777, Boeing 787 and ATR 72 (operated by Uni Air) airliners primarily used on passenger routes, along with Boeing 777 freighter aircraft used on cargo routes.
+The airline was the first carrier to introduce the Premium Economy class (previously called Elite Class by EVA Air), which it debuted in 1991.

 History

 Launch

-In September 1988, during the 20th anniversary celebration of Evergreen Marine Corporation's founding, company chairman Chang Yung-fa announced his company's intentions to establish Taiwan's first private international airline.
+In September 1988, during the 20th anniversary celebration of Evergreen Marine's founding, company chairman Chang Yung-fa announced his company's intentions to establish Taiwan's first private international airline.
 The opportunity to create a major Taiwanese airline had just arisen following a decision by the Taiwanese government to liberalise the country's air transportation system.
-Government requirements still mandated global experience and financial capital requirements for any company seeking permission to initiate international airline service from Taiwan.
+At this time, the government still required global experience and financial capital requirements for any company seeking permission to initiate international airline service from Taiwan.

 Upon receipt of regulatory approval, EVA Airways Corporation was formally established in March 1989.
 The airline was originally to be called Evergreen Airways, however this was deemed too similar to the unrelated Evergreen International cargo airline.
 In October 1989, the newly formed EVA Airways Corporation placed a US$3.6 billion order for 26 aircraft from Boeing and McDonnell Douglas, including Boeing 747-400 and MD-11 airliners.

-Operations began on 1 July 1991 with a small fleet of Boeing 767-300ER aircraft featuring business and economy class seating.
+Operations began on 1 July 1991 with three Boeing 767-300ER aircraft featuring business and economy class seating.
 Initial destinations from Taipei were Bangkok, Seoul, Jakarta, Singapore, and Kuala Lumpur.
-These 767s were initally painted slightly different to the standard livery adopted in 1992.
+These 767s were initially painted slightly different to the standard livery adopted in 1992.
 By the end of the year, the EVA Air network had expanded to include additional cities in East Asia and its first European destination, Vienna.
 First year revenues reached US$40 million.